 Here are the highlights from Howard's interview with Bill:

-He's back at 30 Rock to host the show this week and Howard begged – flat-out begged – for him to bring the Puppet Class sketch back.
-Bill made no promises, except to say that if Howard sees that sketch on the show, it's because he requested it.
+He's back at 30 Rock to host the show this week and Howard begged for him to bring the Puppet Class sketch back.
+Bill made no promises, except to say that if Howard sees the sketch on the show, it's because he requested it.